martenasoft/api-system-authentication/README.md

-# This is an application as part of api-platform framework implements base functional to work with user.
+# This is an application as part of api-platform framework implements base functional to work with authentication.